-Join us on August 18 for the ServiceMax Tech Talk.
-Sumair Dutta from ServiceMax’s GCT team will be hosting the event featuring technicians from ServiceMax customers: Quench, Hach, and Domino.
+On August 18, Sumair Dutta from ServiceMax’s GCT team hosted our first Tech Talk event featuring technicians from ServiceMax customers: Quench, Hach, and Domino.

-This will be a great session to hear various technicians’ accounts of what working during COVID-19 has been like.
+We had a chance to hear from various technicians’ accounts about what working during COVID-19 has been like.
 What have companies done right?
 What are technicians hoping to see companies do differently?
 How have technicians used digital tools to improve their safety?

-Join us to get an understanding of the frontline’s mindset and ask any questions you have about the technician’s perspective.
+Watch the recording to get an understanding of the frontline’s mindset and contact our team to ask any questions you have about the technician’s perspective.

 “I am a field service technician for Quench covering the Raleigh-Durham market.
 I live in Chapel Hill, NC with my wife and 2 little guys, ages 7 & 10.
 I have been in the service industry my whole adult life.

 I have served as a technician and as an owner and I truly enjoy my career.
 It’s a rewarding feeling being able to provide clean ice, water, and coffee to our many customers!
 I enjoy the challenges that come along with this type of work and remain motivated to go above and beyond for our customers.”